GiacomoPope/giacomopope.github.io/projects/README.md

 ### Personal Work

 I like to break up my mathematical research with creative projects.
 Most recently, I have been writing poetry.
-A collection of my published work on my [Neutral Spaces page](https://neutralspaces.co/giacomo/).
+A collection of my published work is on my [Neutral Spaces page](https://neutralspaces.co/giacomo/).